ALLUPRASAD/ml-model-gun-detector/README.md

 ### Current performance metrics v0.0

-After filtering detections which have confidence score which are less than 0.4.
-Following are the results
+Following are the results on test data with confidence score>0.4

 | _Per class_ |precision    |recall  |map@0.5  |map@0.95 | total no of images |
 | --- | --- | --- | --- | --- | ---